idmkr/form-validation/README.md

 #PHP Form validation and notifier, class based, intuitive.
 This package provide a simple wrapper around the awesome respect/validation package.
-It's basically just an abstract class that you can extend and it provides a dynamic method `validateInputName()` Define your form data and validate them at once
+It's basically just an abstract class that you can extend, and it provides a dynamic method `validateInputName()`, along with a mailer and logger feature.

 ##Features
 - Define your form data and validation with a simple class method